 To hear the 1st Paragraph of the 1st book in Occitan,

 The Breton translation of book 1 was first published in 2012 by An Amzer and translated by Mark Kerrain.
 The first book was reprinted when the 2nd book was published in 2017 (also translated by mark Kerrain).
-Thus far only the 1st two books have been published, BUT I've heard rumors that book 3 is supposed to come out later 2024.
+Thus far only the 1st two books have been published.

 ISBN: 9782363120083